PaddlePaddle/PaddleHelix/README.md

 `2021.05.18` Paper "Structure-aware Interactive Graph Neural Networks for the Prediction of Protein-Ligand Binding Affinity" is accepted by [KDD 2021](https://kdd.org/kdd2021/accepted-papers/index).
 The code is available at [here](./apps/drug_target_interaction/sman).

-`2021.03.15` PaddleHelix team ranks 1st in the ogbg-molhiv and ogbg-molpcba of [OGB](https://ogb.stanford.edu/docs/leader_graphprop/), predicting the molecular properties.
+`2021.03.15` PaddleHelix team ranked 1st in the ogbg-molhiv and ogbg-molpcba of [OGB](https://ogb.stanford.edu/docs/leader_graphprop/), predicting the molecular properties.

 ------